What is a Dynasty Trust (Legacy Trust)?

 A Dynasty Trust contains special provisions for the continuation of the trust after your death(s) for the benefit of your beneficiaries.
-The Trust provides for the creation of a Legacy Trust.
-A separate Legacy Trust will be set up from the original trust for each of the beneficiaries you have identified.
+The Trust provides for the creation of a separate Legacy Trust that is set up from the original trust for each of the beneficiaries you have identified.

 Access to income from trust: In addition, the beneficiary is normally entitled to all of the income from the trust, so long as he/she is not disabled and has the right to withdraw principle for their health support, maintenance, and education (with the concurrence of a co-trustee or back-up trustee).

-Finally, the beneficiary of a Legacy Trust will have the limited power to direct in their Last Will and Testament, to use what is known as a “power of appointment,” to direct how the Legacy Trust shall pass at their death.
+Leave trust to their loved ones: Finally, the beneficiary of a Legacy Trust will have the limited power to direct in their Last Will and Testament, to use what is known as a “power of appointment,” to direct how the Legacy Trust shall pass at their death.
 Normally they can “appoint” the trust outright or in further trust to their children or any descendent of you and your spouse.
 In other words, the may leave the Legacy Trust to anyone in the family.
 In some cases, you also may request that the child be given authority to appoint the property to a Legacy Trust for the benefit of their spouse.
 This additional power may be appropriate where the child has no children.

-There are special provisions included in the trust document to deal with any assets when the trust exceeds the federal generation skipping tax exemption amount.
-Generally, these assets would be subject to immediate withdrawal by the beneficiary, i.e. in 2015, the amount over $5.43M and, therefore, these assets may be taxed in the estate of the beneficiary upon the beneficiary’s death but be exempt from any generation skipping tax.
+There are special provisions included in the trust document to deal with any assets when the trust exceeds the federal generation-skipping tax exemption amount.
+Generally, these assets would be subject to immediate withdrawal by the beneficiary, i.e. in 2015, the amount over $5.43M and, therefore, these assets may be taxed in the estate of the beneficiary upon the beneficiary’s death but be exempt from any generation-skipping tax.

-Like the federal estate tax, the generation skipping tax exemption must be elected at the time of a taxpayer’s death.
-Therefore, it is important where you are using a Dynasty or Legacy Trust, that, at the death of the grantor or grantors, the applicable generation skipping tax exemption be taken at each death.
+Like the federal estate tax, the generation-skipping tax exemption must be elected at the time of a taxpayer’s death.
+Therefore, it is important where you are using a Dynasty or Legacy Trust, that, at the death of the grantor or grantors, the applicable generation-skipping tax exemption be taken at each death.
 You or your family should discuss this election with your tax advisor or CPA at the time a Legacy Trust is to be created.

 Keep this letter with your trust document for further reference for review with your tax advisors and any attorney or CPA who may be helping with estate planning, and post mortem trust administration.